RobTillaart/INA228/README.md

 ### Core Functions

 Note the power and the current are not meaningful without calibrating the sensor.
-Also the value is not meaningful if there is no shunt connected.
+Also the values are not meaningful if there is no shunt connected.

 - **float getShuntVoltage()** idem, in volts.
 - **float getBusVoltage()** idem. in volts.
-Max 36 Volt.
+Max 85 Volt.
 - **float getCurrent()** is the current through the shunt in Ampere.
 - **float getPower()** is the current x BusVoltage in Watt.

 The library has helper/scaling functions to convert above output values to a more appropriate scale of units. (to be verified if meaningful)

-Helper functions for the milli scale.
+Helper functions for the milli scale and micro scale.

 - **float getBusVoltage_mV()** idem, in milliVolts.
 - **float getShuntVoltage_mV()** idem, in milliVolts.
 - **float getCurrent_mA()** idem, in milliAmpere.
 - **float getPower_mW()** idem, in milliWatt.

-Helper functions for the micro scale.

 - **float getBusVoltage_uV()** idem, in microVolts.
 - **float getShuntVoltage_uV()** idem, in microVolts.
 - **float getCurrent_uA()** idem, in microAmpere.